 Meet The Team

 Chelsea Densmore is a freelance textile designer who loves living in the sweet little mountain city of Missoula, Montana.
 She studied Textile Surface Design at FIDM in Los Angeles, and prior to that earned a BFA in Dance at the University of Montana.
-When Chelsea is not working on patterns or helping Michelle with trend research, you can find her hiking or bike riding with her fella, Zach.
+When Chelsea is not working on patterns or helping manage The Textile Design Lab community, you can find her enjoying Montana’s numerous outdoor activities with her husband, Zach.

 Claire Carey is a UK based, freelance surface pattern designer, and has a BA first honors in Illustration.
 She has a passion for textile and pattern design and is crazy for all things fashion and interior design related.
 Claire loves working up new trend stories and designing patterns, and when not creating she will be with her two little ‘men’ Jude and Otis.
 Claire hopes to excite and inspire you with the Children’s Trend stories!